TypeScript Enum

 console.log(isItSummer(6)); // trueCode language: JavaScript (javascript)

-This example uses a number (6) instead of a constant defined by the Month enum. and it works.
+This example uses a number (6) instead of a constant defined by the Month enum.
+And it works.

 Let’s check the generated Javascript code of the Month enum: